mishaamir/Foodella/README.md

 # 🍽️ Foodella — Restaurant Website

 Foodella is a fully responsive, front-end restaurant website built with a modern glassmorphism design.
-It includes a landing page, an interactive menu with cart functionality, and smooth animations — all built using vanilla HTML, CSS, and JavaScript (no frameworks required).
+It includes a landing page, an interactive menu with cart functionality, and smooth animations — all built using HTML, CSS, and JavaScript.

 **Live Demo:** https://foodella.vercel.app/